MP Neil Parish has Tory whip suspended over porn watching in Commons claims

 MP Neil Parish has been suspended by the Conservatives while under investigation for allegedly watching pornography in the Commons chamber.

-The Tiverton and Honiton MP had the Tory whip withdrawn on Friday pending the result of the investigation after a conversation with the party’s Chief Whip Chris Heaton-Harris.
+The Tiverton and Honiton MP had the Tory whip withdrawn after a conversation with the party’s Chief Whip Chris Heaton-Harris on Friday.

-The confirmation of the man at the centre of the allegations ends days of speculation over his identity since the allegations surfaced during a meeting of Tory MPs on Tuesday.
+The confirmation of the man at the centre of the allegations ends days of speculation over his identity since the claims surfaced during a meeting of Tory MPs on Tuesday.

 Mr Parish, the 65-year-old farmer who chairs the Commons Environment, Food and Rural Affairs Committee, has represented the Devon constituency since 2010.

-A spokeswoman for Mr Heaton-Harris said: “Having spoken to the Chief Whip this afternoon, Neil Parish MP is reporting himself to the Standards Committee of the House of Commons.
+A spokeswoman for Mr Heaton-Harris said: “Having spoken to the Chief Whip this afternoon, Neil Parish MP is reporting himself to the Parliamentary Commissioner for Standards.

 “Mr Parish has been suspended from the Conservative whip pending the outcome of that investigation.”